LeonLow97-Sandbox/java-springboot/learn_the_part/006-testing/grade-submission/README.md

 - **Integration Test**: Maps the request and response lifecycle.
 - Traverses the entire application.
-- Require the *Spring Container* with Integration Testing.
+- Require the _Spring Container_ with Integration Testing.
 - Unit testing comes before integration test.
 - Verify the interaction between components in the application.
+- `@SpringBootTest` scans the entire application for components and loads them as beans.
+- `AutoConfigureMockMvc`: can mock web requests against one of the controllers handler methods.
+  - To test how the application handles web requests without running or deploying the application.